Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 Most probably, you will want to use the same DDNS domain inside your house that you setup to use [from outside](https://github.com/nextcloud/nextcloudpi/wiki/How-to-access-from-outside-your-network).

 That way, your phone, tablet and laptop can seamlessly access your cloud regardless where you are.
-If your router doesn't support _NAT loopback_, you might have to setup and use a local DNS server.

-1 ) First, try to access using your working DDNS domain, for instance _mycloud.freeDNS.org_
+First, try to access using your working DDNS domain, for instance _mycloud.freeDNS.org_

+If your router doesn't support automatic _NAT loopback_, you should try to configure an additional address entry for your domain (pointing to the local NCP IP) in the DNS server or forwarder of the router.
+(For example, if the router uses dnsmasq: `address=/your.domain/192.168.0.131`)

+Otherwise, you might have to setup and use a local DNS server.

-2 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPi configuration.
+1 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPi configuration.
 Just enter your registered domain, and if you know your ISP DNS also type it in the box, otherwise leave the default.

-3 ) Finally, we have to setup our computers and devices to use that DNS server when we are connected inside our house.
+2 ) Finally, we have to setup our computers and devices to use that DNS server when we are connected inside our house.

-  3.1 ) Some routers allow to configure this in the DNS configuration section for all devices in the house
+  2.1 ) Some routers allow to configure this in the DNS configuration section for all devices in the house

-  3.2 ) Otherwise, we will have to configure each device to use our NextCloudPi DNS.
+  2.2 ) Otherwise, we will have to configure each device to use our NextCloudPi DNS.
 For more in depth information on this see [this post](https://ownyourbits.com/2017/03/09/dnsmasq-as-dns-cache-server-for-nextcloudpi-and-raspbian/)

 ---